roblanf/sarscov2phylo/tree_estimation.md

 IQ-TREE with `-fast` did not improve the topology.
 Perhaps not too surprising since -fast doesn't try very hard to get the best tree.

-IQ-TREE with `-nstop 10` (it keeps looking for trees until it doesn't find one for 10 iterations) only managed to improve the lnL by 11 units (to -127748), and took 3h to do so on 10 threads.
+IQ-TREE with `-nstop 10` (it keeps looking for trees until it doesn't find a better one for 10 iterations) only managed to improve the lnL by 11 units (to -127748), and took 3h to do so on 10 threads.
 This again suggests it is not making an appreciable difference to the topology.

-These results suggest that for SARS-CoV-2 parsimony tree topologies are hard to beat.
+These results suggest that for SARS-CoV-2 parsimony tree topologies (and by association the `rapidnj` ones, which are not sigificantly different, are hard to beat.

 ## Methods for estimating large trees

 This is all run on a single server, giving the programs that can be multithreaded 20 threads.
 Everything was also run on a single thread (except MASH, because it won't be quicker on 1 thread) to double check if lots of threads was actually helping, and because fast single-threaded runtimes will be useful for bootstrapping.

 ### Method: quicktree default